zhenbah/Zhensa/docs/admin/searx.favicons.rst

   The path to the (SQLite_) database file.
 The default path is in the `/tmp`_ folder, which is deleted on every reboot and is therefore unsuitable for a production environment.
-The FHS_ provides the folder `/var/cache`_ for the cache of applications, so a suitable storage location of SearXNG's caches is folder ``/var/cache/searxng``.
+The FHS_ provides the folder `/var/cache`_ for the cache of applications, so a suitable storage location of Zhensa's caches is folder ``/var/cache/zhensa``.

-  In a standard installation (compare :ref:`create searxng user`), the folder must be created and the user under which the SearXNG process is running must be given write permission to this folder.
+  In a standard installation (compare :ref:`create zhensa user`), the folder must be created and the user under which the Zhensa process is running must be given write permission to this folder.

   .. code:: bash

-     $ sudo mkdir /var/cache/searxng
+     $ sudo mkdir /var/cache/zhensa
-     $ sudo chown root:searxng /var/cache/searxng/
+     $ sudo chown root:zhensa /var/cache/zhensa/
-     $ sudo chmod g+w /var/cache/searxng/
+     $ sudo chmod g+w /var/cache/zhensa/

   In container systems, a volume should be mounted for this folder.
 Check whether the process in the container has read/write access to the mounted